teacherzhu/jupyter_gui/README.md

     return numbers
 ```

-then making a cell with this code enables Simpli to convert this cell into a Task Widget, and register the Task in the Task List as 'Count Odds'.
+then making a cell with this code enables Jupyter GUI to convert this cell into a Task Widget, and register the Task in the Task List as 'Count Odds'.
 ```python
 # Count Odds
 count(1, 10, 2)
 ```

-If you make another cell with this code (which can also be Simplified into a Task Widget), Simpli registers this Task as 'Count Evens'.
+If you make another cell with this code (which can also be Simplified into a Task Widget), Jupyter GUI registers this Task as 'Count Evens'.
 ```python
 # Count Evens
 count(0, 10, 2)
 ```

-Just like this, Simpli registered 2 modalities (Count Odds & Count Events) of the function count, and these Tasks Widgets for these modalities can be created just by selecting the Task in the Task List.
+Just like this, Jupyter GUI registered 2 modalities (Count Odds & Count Events) of the function count, and these Tasks Widgets for these modalities can be created just by selecting the Task in the Task List.

 ### 2) From a JSON
-Simpli can also register Tasks specified in a JSON in the Task List, enabling users to insert these Tasks in the Notebook just by selecting them in the Task List.
+Jupyter GUI can also register Tasks specified in a JSON in the Task List, enabling users to insert these Tasks in the Notebook just by selecting them in the Task List.

 Simplifying Tasks from JSON is useful when you want to register multiple Tasks at once.